 - Classical Voice

-She is featured as Alice (Robert le diable) on the critically acclaimed recording of Robert le diable, which was released on the Palazzetto Bru Zane in 2022, and the title-role in Massenet’s Ariane with the Bayerischen Rundfunks (recorded by Palazzetto Bru Zane for release in 2023).
+Amina Edris’ discography to date includes her performance as Alice on the critically acclaimed Robert le diable, conducted by Marc Minkowskiand the title-role in Massenet’s Ariane with Münchener Rundfunkorchester under Laurent Campellone, both released by Palazzetto Bru Zane.
+She is featured as Alice (Robert le diable) on the critically acclaimed recording of Robert le diable, which was released on the Palazzetto Bru Zane in 2022, and the title-role in Massenet’s Ariane with the Bayerischen Rundfunks (recorded by Palazzetto Bru Zane, released in2023).